Timeline of debt in Jefferson's life and the history of America.

 1776

-The Price of Independence: The central government under The Articles of Confederation and the individual state governments take on debt to fund the Revolutionary War.
+The Price of Independence: The central government under the Continental Congress and individual state governments take on debt to fund the Revolutionary War.

-The federal and state governments struggle to pay their Revolutionary War debts.
-In 1787 the federal government defaulted on its debt and interest payments.
+The federal government, under the Articles of Confederation, and state governments struggle to pay their Revolutionary War debts.
+In 1787, the federal government defaults on its debt and interest payments.

 The Assumption Bill: The U.S. Treasury assumes the Revolutionary War debt of the states.
 The bonds issued by Alexander Hamilton's newly formed Bank of the U.S. establish the high credit rating of America.